How to Determine the Value of a Business

 Seller's Discretionary Earnings (SDE)

 The seller's discretionary earnings valuation method is similar to multiples of earnings, but it's used for small companies in which there is one owner, like a professional practice or sole proprietorship.
-In this method, the gross profit is reduced by several numbers, as described by Legacy Venture Group:
+In this method, the gross profit is reduced by several numbers so that earnings can be determined just on operating expenses:

 Why Business Valuation Methods Are (Mostly) Not Accurate